Taking an Honest Look at Your Relationship

 I encourage you to act now and set up your initial appointment.
 Don’t wait for things to continue to spiral downward.
 The worst that can happen is that you don’t find counseling helpful, the best that can happen is that you and your partner are able to experience growth and healing and become nourished by the relationship, instead of drained.

-Also, please go ahead and take the Relationship Satisfaction Assessment at the top right of this page, to help you get a sense of where things are at for you in your relationship right now.
+Also, please go ahead and take the Relationship Satisfaction Assessment, to help you get a sense of where things are at for you in your relationship right now.

-To schedule your initial consultation please click on the CONTACT tab.
+Please contact me to schedule your initial consultation.
 Your first appointment is 100% risk free, meaning that you have the opportunity to see if I am a good fit for you as a psychotherapist.
 If you choose not to continue you will not be billed for your consultation.
 I also welcome any questions or concerns.